George Logothetis

-George Michael Logothetis (born 18 January 1975) is a British and American businessman.
-He is from a Greek shipping family, grew up in London and has British citizenship, and has lived in New York City since 2004.
-In 2014 Fortune named him one of its "40 under 40".
+George Michael Logothetis (born 18 January 1975) is a British-American businessman.
+He was born into a Greek shipping family.
+Logothetis grew up in London and has lived in New York City since 2004.
+He is a US citizen.

-Logothetis is the chairman and CEO of the Libra Group, a diversified international privately owned conglomerate company which he founded in 2003.
-As of 2017, the Libra Group owns and operates 30 subsidiary companies around the world, mainly in six separate industries: aviation leasing, renewable energy, hotels and hospitality services, real estate, financial services and diversified investments, and shipping.
+Logothetis is the executive chairman of Libra Group, a diversified international privately owned company that he founded in 2003.
+As of 2023, Libra Group owns and operates 20 subsidiary companies around the world, mainly in six industries: aerospace, renewable energy, hotels and hospitality services, real estate, diversified investments, and maritime.

 Early life and education

-George Logothetis was born in 1975 in London to Greek-born parents, and he grew up there.
+George Logothetis was born on 18 January 1975 in London to Greek parents, and he grew up there.
 He was educated at Highgate School from 1987 to 1993.

 As a very young child he contracted meningitis, a disease which threatened his life and thereafter created debilitating health problems which left him bed-ridden for many days at a time, several times a year, until he had an operation at the age of 36 which cured the condition.
 He has stated that living with a compromised immune system for so long gave him an enormous appreciation of life and an ability to find inspiration in the face of difficulties.

 He is the eldest of four sons of Greek shipping businessman Michael G. Logothetis, and his brothers are Constantine, Nicholas, and Leon.
 His father started a small shipping business, Lomar Shipping, in 1976.
 George was exposed to the business from a very early age, and as a teenager he also spent summers abroad learning the details of the trade.

 Logothetis began his business career immediately after high school and did not complete a university degree.
 In 2013, on the merits of his numerous accomplishments and philanthropies, he received an honorary doctorate from the American College of Greece.

 Career

 Logothetis started working at his father's shipping company, Lomar Shipping, in 1993 at the age of 18.
 By 1995 he was CEO of the company.
-Over the next ten years, he enlarged the fleet from less than five to more than 70 ships.
+Over the next ten years, he enlarged the fleet from less than five to more than 55 ships.

 Logothetis's philosophy from the start was to work hard, and then take three to five months off every five years to reflect about the next five years.
 During these hiatuses, he avoids work emails and phone calls, believing that "ideas need space to be born".
 On his first sabbatical, he travelled around Asia, and on his second, he did some university studies in New York City.